 Apr 30: LUHD Cynthia Beall “Why and How We Get Fevers -an Evolutionary Understanding”

 May 2: LUHD Rebecca Rupert “What Should I Feed My Dog?
 Nutrition for pets vs performance sport dogs”

 May 5: OSS “Breastfeeding and Maternal & Child Health” with Nicole Burt, Cleveland Museum of Natural History

-May 7: LUHD Lydia Kisley “Microscopy: Historical Perspective, Recent Noble Prize-winning Advancements, and Really Cool Pictures”
+May 7: LUHD Lydia Kisley “Microscopy: Historical Perspective, Recent Nobel Prize-winning Advancements, and Really Cool Pictures”

 May 12: OSS “Fire, Food and our Climate Future” with Chris Cullis, Dept of Biology, Case Western Reserve University; Presented in collaboration with CWRU’s Emeriti Academy.